 David has been the Executive Director of the Downeast Lakes Land Trust since 2014, and is now serving as President and CEO.
 Prior to joining DLLT, he worked in the outdoor recreation industry in Maine, Wyoming, and Virginia and conducted wildlife research in the northern Rockies, Appalachia, and Africa.
 He is a Registered Maine Guide, and has degrees in wildlife biology from Colorado State and Virginia Tech.
-He lives in Grand Lake Stream with his wife and assorted animals, and in his spare time he enjoys hunting, sailing, gardening, and renovating his 150-year-old farmhouse.
+He lives in Calais with his wife and two kids and assorted animals, and in his spare time he enjoys hunting, sailing, and gardening.

 Laura has worked at DLLT since 2006.
 Her previous position was machine scheduler for Finished Products at Domtar Industries, Inc. in Baileyville.
 Laura worked 17 years with Georgia-Pacific Corporation and Domtar Industries holding positions ranging from Administrative Assistant to Environmental Specialist.
 Laura enjoys gardening and many outdoor activities.

 Ernest joined DLLT in the winter of 2019.
 A native of Princeton, ME, Ernest brings more than 40 years of forest management experience to DLLT.
 Ernest holds a B.S. in Forest Engineering from the University of Maine – Orono.
 In his spare time, Ernest enjoys hunting, fishing, boating, leading church services, and spending time with his four grandchildren.